Group topologies on automorphism groups of homogeneous structures: Introduction

-\begin{defn} A Hausdorff topological group $G$ is called \emph{minimal} if every bijective continuous homomorphism from $G$ to another Hausdorff topological group is a homeomoprhism or equivalently, if $G$ does not admit a strictly coarser Hausdorff group topology.
-The stronger version, the group $G$ is \emph{totally minimal} if every continuous surjective homomorphism to a Hausdorff topological group is open. \end{defn} It is easy to see that any compact Hausdorff topological group is minimal and the notion was introduced as back as $1971$ as a generalization of compactness.
+A topological group $(G,\tau)$ consists of a group $(G,\cdot)$ and a topology $\tau$ on $G$ such that the map $\rho: G\times G\rightarrow G$ where $\rho(g,h)= gh^{-1}$ is jointly continuous. \begin{defn} A Hausdorff topological group $G$ is called \emph{minimal} if every bijective continuous homomorphism from $G$ to another Hausdorff topological group is a homeomorphism.
+The group $G$ is \emph{totally minimal} if every continuous surjective homomorphism to a Hausdorff topological group is open. \end{defn} In fact $(G,\tau)$ is minimal if and only if $G$ does not admit a strictly coarser Hausdorff group topology than $\tau$.
+Furthermore, it is also clear that every totally minimal group is minimal.

+The notion of minimality for topological groups was introduced as back as $1971$ as a generalization of compactness.
+In fact it is easy to see that any compact Hausdorff topological group is minimal.
 For more information about minimality, we refer the reader to the survey by Dikranjan and Megrelishvili \cite{DiMeg}.